Mwpereira/Vector-Space-Model/README.md

 To find our IDF threshold value we made use of:
 Finding a set A of documents that are contenders, where K< |A| << N

-We made use of the index-elimination method: as it onnly considers documents containing terms whose idfexceeds a threshold, and containing many (or all) of the query terms.
+We made use of the index-elimination method: as it only considers documents containing terms whose idfexceeds a threshold, and containing many (or all) of the query terms.

 Our threshold values were: